 There is nothing better on this Earth than an oven-roasted baby suckling pig.
-Christmas is around the corner.
-Ditch your turkey this time around in favor of my grandmother’s favorite traditional recipe!
+The following is my grandmother’s favorite traditional recipe!
 Let’s get started shall we?
 This one is short and sweet.

-1 Liter of Selo Oils extra virgin olive oil
+- 1 bottle of Selo Oils extra virgin olive oil

-Rub salt all the fuck over that bitch.
+- Rub salt all over.
 Back, front, sides.
-Scrub that shit in like your life depended on it.
+Scrub it in like your life depended on it.
 There is no such thing as too much salt at this stage of the process.

-Smear the skin with eight full soup spoons of fat.
+- Smear the skin with eight full soup spoons of lard.

-Transfer piggy onto the lowest rack of the oven and let roast for about 2 1/2 to 3 hours.
+- Transfer piggy onto the lowest rack of the oven when it has reached 250°F and let roast for about 2 1/2 to 3 hours.

-Periodically stab piggy with thermometer to check internal temperature.
-It should not exceed 130°F for this period.
+- Periodically poke piggy with thermometer to check internal temperature.
+The internal temperature should not exceed 130°F for this period.

 Take fork in one hand, and second utensil bread in other.
 Alternate between bites of pork and bites of bread (which should be lathered in olive oil), maintaining 1:1 ratio.

 Enjoy!
 Dobar Tek.

 If you LOVE real extra virgin olive oil as much as I do, consider purchasing some of my own hand-picked, first cold pressed, extra virgin liquid gold, direct from my family farm in Croatia.